 They often can be found in trees at the edge of clearings, where they watch for the small rodents they eat.
 Watch for crows mobbing a bigger bird; it's likely an owl.

 Snowy owls can be spotted on the ground, often in snowy fields around schools and airports.

 In northeast Minnesota, a good place to see a variety of owls is the Sax-Zim Bog, a sparsely populated area 45 miles northwest of Duluth off U.S. 53.
-The Duluth newspaper offers a handy guide to bird-watching there.

 Great gray owls can be seen year-round, and boreal, snowy and northern hawk owls in winter.

 The area is a mix of state forest, wildlife management areas and county and private land, with a variety of habitat in meadows, swamps, conifer bogs and woodlands.
 Many local residents put out feeders to attract birds and welcome human visitors.

 Events: On the first weekend of March, the International Festival of Owls is held in Houston, Minn.
 Not far from the Mississippi in the southeast corner of the state, it features many kinds of live owls, plus evening owl prowls, owl-calling contests, pellet dissection and children's activities.